yosun/boobhack/README.md

 [#boobhack](http://boobhack.com) is a series of artistic interactives focused on breasts, colloquially known as boobs.
 Please keep it clean and fun.
 Porn entries are not permitted, please focus on the boobs.

+Note: These entries may also contribute to state-of-the-art computer graphics research in breast movement-simulation physics.

 Please add your entry to the list below by forking+pull requesting [README.md here](https://github.com/yosun/boobhack/)

  * [http://keyhole.fun](http://keyhole.fun) - an interactive peephole